 Whole School and Community Approach to Learning for Sustainability

 To achieve your Green Flag, we need you to carry out a self-evaluation against Education Scotland's Learning for Sustainability criteria (Whole Schools and Community Approach to Learning for Sustainability).
 You may already have completed this evaluation as part of your School Improvement Plan.
-If you need to carry out this evaluation, please use this Evaluation Template and Guidance Document.
+If you need to carry out this evaluation, please use these materials.

 Learning for Sustainability